 We are known world-wide for our iconic Temuka pottery, but our small township has plenty more to offer.

-6 of the best things to see and do in and around Temuka
+The best things to see and do in and around Temuka

 Fossick for Vintage Treasure